AgilTec/cadenero/README.md

 ```
     rake routes
 ```
+### Documentation
+You can review the YARD docs in: http://rubydoc.info/github/AgilTec/cadenero/frames

 ### The Cadenero Task List
 - [x] Specs for the code 100% Coverage using BDD with [Rspec](https://github.com/rspec/rspec) and [Capybara](https://github.com/jnicklas/capybara)
-- [ ] Documatation for all the code
+- [x] Documatation for all the code
 - [ ] Examples of use and demo

 ### Versions